MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 Let's review what we need to grab from here:

-- Because CoreData handles the initialization of its managed objects, we no longer need the two `init` methods in the original file.
+- Because Core Data handles the initialization of its managed objects, we no longer need the two `init` methods in the original file.
 - All of the original properties have been auto-generated as `@NSManaged` properties in the new `Item+CoreDataProperties.swift` extension file, therefore we no longer need them
-- _We do need the `assignLoanee` function._ However, because CoreData can only generate classes, `Item` is no longer a Swift struct.
+- _We do need the `assignLoanee` function._ However, because Core Data can only generate classes, `Item` is no longer a Swift struct.
 So the `assignLoanee` function no longer needs to be `mutating`.

 > [action]
 >